 3) Be non-comedogenic (won’t clog your pore)

 The perfect BB cream for your skin must be able to do the above 3 things effectively.
-Its important to realize that each individual is different.
+It’s important to realize that each individual is different.
 Just because a BB cream works for your friend, it doesn’t mean that it will work the same on you.

 The way you apply your BB cream might also be a cause of acne.
 Many people think that they need to apply a ton of layers of product in order to cover acne or acne scars.
 However, this is simply not true.

-Top makeup artist Robin Black told Allure magazine that adding too many layers can actually emphasize your skin’s texture, which brings more attention to your acne.
+Adding too many layers can actually emphasize your skin’s texture, which brings more attention to your acne.

 How Do I Cover Acne Scars With BB Cream?

 The way you use a BB cream is different than the way you use a foundation.
 BB creams usually have a lighter coverage than foundations.
-Depending on how red your blemishes are acne are, I recommend using a concealer to cover the trouble spots first and then applying BB cream on top.
+Depending on how red your blemishes are, I recommend using a concealer to cover the trouble spots first and then applying BB cream on top.
 Doing it this way ensures that you are not applying too many layers of BB cream.

 BiiBiiBeauty is a youtube makeup guru who suffers from acne.
 She promotes makeup routines that are great for covering blemishes.
 Her results look natural and beautiful.